maxtkc/mvths-wiki/docs/009-metro-mini-and-breadboard.rst

 ----------------

 The Metro Mini can supply power to your breadboard through its pins 5V and GND.
+The `USB cable <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=id.r1bkd5j08r0y>`__ that connects your Metro Mini to the computer has four wires that provide data as well as power (+5V) and ground.
+This is why you can use your USB cable to charge your phone.
+YOU WILL NO LONGER NEED YOUR POWER SUPPLY to supply 5V to your breadboard.
 These will provide power supplied by the computer through the USB cable.
-Note that there are two pins for ground.
-You only need to connect one of the pins.

 .. figure:: images/image51.png
    :alt: